BlissRoms-x86/Documentation/Installation/install-from-windows-uefi-esp-64-bit.md

 ### Part 1 - Downloading and installing the Grub2Win Bootloader.

 Download the file from here - https://sourceforge.net/projects/grub2win/ and proceed to install it.
-This bootloader helps use to boot the OS.
+Grub2Win allows use to make changes to the bootloader within Windows its and makes the overall process a lot smoother.
 It is recommended that bootloader be installed in the default directory (C:).

 ### Part 2 - Installing BlissOS